srid/haskell-multi-nix/README.md

 # haskell-multi-nix

-WIP: Just a simple demo of Nixifying a multi-package Haskell project.
+Just a simple demo of Nixifying a *multi-package* Haskell project.

 ## Packages

+This project as two local Haskell packages:

 1. `foo`: a Haskell library exporting `Foo.fooFunc`.
 2. `bar`: a Haskell executable that depends on `foo`